-Being a dietitian in Australia and having a job as a dietitian can be an incredibly rewarding, as it allows you the opportunity to have a massive positive impact on the lives of others.
-There are a lot of reasons to become a dietitian and many industries you can go into when looking for your first dietitian job.
-The dietitian profession is a vast one with many opportunities to work in industries you didn’t know were possible.
+Being a dietitian in Australia and having a job as a dietitian can be incredibly rewarding, as it allows you the opportunity to have a massive positive impact on the lives of others.
+There are a lot of reasons to become a dietitian and the dietitian profession is a vast one with many opportunities to work in industries you may not have even known were possible.

 However with the ever-growing number of dietitians graduating from dietitian courses, it can be difficult to fight through the noise and find a dietitian job that suits you.
-As with any profession, there will always be parts of the job that you don’t like, but if you make the right choices the great days will well outweigh the hard ones.
-We are writing this article to shed light on different aspects, from how to become a dietitian, the difference between a dietitian and a nutritionist, what salary a dietitian earns and what it is like being a dietitian across various dietitian jobs and industries.
+As with any profession, there will always be parts of the job that you don’t like, but if you make the right choices the great days will far outweigh the hard ones.
+This article will shed light on the multiple aspects of the dietetics industry, from how to become a dietitian, the differences between a dietitian and a nutritionist, to how much money they earn and what it’s like to be a dietitian across various roles and jobs.

 What is a Dietitian?

 A dietitian is defined as “A professional who applies the science of food and nutrition to promote health, prevent and treat disease to optimise the health of individuals, groups, communities and populations.”